 if at the resumption of the meeting a quorum is not present within 15 minutes after the time appointed for the meeting, then the Members present will be deemed to be a quorum irrespective of their number.

-A person attending as a proxy is deemed to be a Member present for the purpose of determining quorum.

-A Member that is suspended is not counted as Member for the purpose of determining quorum.
+A Member that is suspended is not counted as a Member for the purpose of determining quorum.

-Adjournment of general meetings
+Adjournment, cancellation or postponement of general meetings

-The chairperson of a general meeting may at any time, and must if so directed by the meeting, adjourn the meeting or any business, motion, or discussion being considered or remaining to be considered by the meeting.
+The chairperson of a general meeting may at any time, and must if so directed by the Members with a Majority of votes that may be cast at the meeting, adjourn the meeting or any business, motion, or discussion being considered or remaining to be considered by the meeting.

 Only unfinished business is to be transacted at a general meeting resumed after an adjournment.